-REPORTED LEVEL 2.55 For additional information and data visit epa.gov/dwucmr/fourth-unregulated-contaminant-monitoring-rule or call the Safe Drinking Water Hotline at (800) 426-4791.
-CHEMICAL CONTAMINANTS Chemical Contaminants: Distribution System A small amount of water was purchased from Pennsylvania American Water (PAW) CONTAMINANT HIGHEST LEVEL ALLOWED (MCL) IDEAL GOAL (MCLG) LEVEL DETECTED RANGE OF DETECTIONS UNITS SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Free Chlorine 4 MRDLG-4 1.15 0.57-1.15 ppm 2020 Ν Water additive used to control microbes Calcium - - 28 22-34 ppm 2020 Ν - HAA5 60 N/A 18 15-24 ppb 2020 Ν By-product of water disinfection TTHM 80 N/A 55 18-107 ppb 2020 Ν By-product of water disinfection Orthophosphate - - 1.76 1.71-1.82 ppm 2020 Ν - Entry Point Disinfectant Residual CONTAMINANT ENTRY POINT MINIMUM DISINFECTANT RESIDUAL LOWEST LEVEL DETECTED RANGE OF DETECTIONS UNITS SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Chlorine 101 102 104 0.20 0.20 0.20 0.51 0.76 0.61 0.51-1.24 0.76-1.01 0.61-1.02 ppm 2020 Ν Water additive used to control microbes CHEMICAL CONTAMINANTS Lead and Copper CONTAMINANT ACTION LEVEL (AL) IDEAL GOAL (MCLG) 90TM Percentile Value UNITS # OF SITES ABOVE AL OF TOTAL SITES VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Lead 2020 15 0 5.13 ppb 2 of 158 Ν Household plumbing corrosion; natural deposit erosion Copper 2020 1.3 1.3 0.075 ppm 0 of 158 Ν Household plumbing corrosion; natural deposit erosion; leaching from wood preservatives
+For additional information and data visit epa.gov/dwucmr/fourth-unregulated-contaminant-monitoring-rule or call the Safe Drinking Water Hotline at (800) 426-4791.
+CHEMICAL CONTAMINANTS Chemical Contaminants: Distribution System CONTAMINANT HIGHEST LEVEL ALLOWED (MCL) IDEAL GOAL (MCLG) LEVEL DETECTED RANGE OF DETECTIONS UNITS SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Free Chlorine 4 MRDLG-4 1.17 0.57-1.17 ppm 2021 Ν Water additive used to control microbes Calcium - - 27 0-36 ppm 2021 Ν - HAA5 60 N/A 23 8.7-41 ppb 2021 Ν By-product of water disinfection TTHM 80 N/A 62 12-138 ppb 2021 Ν By-product of water disinfection Orthophosphate - - 1.60 0.99-2.70 ppm 2021 Ν Corrosion control additive Entry Point Disinfectant Residual CONTAMINANT ENTRY POINT MINIMUM DISINFECTANT RESIDUAL LOWEST LEVEL DETECTED RANGE OF DETECTIONS UNITS SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Chlorine 101 102 104 0.20 0.20 0.20 0.49 0.60 0.42 0.49-1.24 0.60-1.19 0.42-1.21 ppm 2021 Ν Water additive used to control microbes CHEMICAL CONTAMINANTS Lead and Copper CONTAMINANT ACTION LEVEL (AL) IDEAL GOAL (MCLG) 90TM Percentile Value UNITS # OF SITES ABOVE AL OF TOTAL SITES VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Lead 2021 15 0 7.05 ppb 7 of 136 Ν Household plumbing corrosion; natural deposit erosion Copper 2021 1.3 1.3 0.108 ppm 0 of 136 Ν Household plumbing corrosion; natural deposit erosion; leaching from wood preservatives

-MICROBIAL CONTAMINANTS Microbial: LT2 Allegheny River CONTAMINANT HIGHEST LEVEL ALLOWED (MCL) IDEAL GOAL (MCLG) LEVEL DETECTED RANGE OF DETECTIONS UNITS SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Cryptosporidium - - 0.190 - Oocysts/L 2017 - Naturally present in the environment CONTAMINANTS Turbidity CONTAMINANT HIGHEST LEVEL ALLOWED (MCL) IDEAL GOAL (MCLG) LEVEL DETECTED SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Turbidity TT = 1 NTU for a single measurement Ο 0.082 7/20/20 Ν Soil runoff TT = at least 95% of monthly samples ≤ 0.3 NTU N/A N/A Ν MFP TT = 1 NTU for a single measurement 0 0.074 8/23/20 Ν Soil runoff TT = at least 95% of monthly samples ≤ 0.3 NTU 100% N/A Ν Total Organic Carbon (TOC) CONTAMINANT RANGE OF % REMOVAL REQUIRED RANGE OF % REMOVAL ACHIEVED # OF QUARTERS OUT OF COMPLIANCE VIOLATION Y/N SOURCE OF CONTAMINANT ТОС 35% 42%-53% 0 Ν Naturally present in the environment VIOLATIONS A Source Water Assessment of PWSA's intake water (located on the Allegheny River) was completed in 2010 by the PADEP.
-The Assessment has found that our source water is potentially most susceptible to road deicing materials, accidental spills along railroad tracks, and leaks from submerged pipelines and storage tanks.
-Overall, the Allegheny River Watershed has a moderate risk of significant contamination.
-Summary reports are available on the PADEP website at: depgreenport.state.pa.us/elibrary/GetFolder?FolderlD=4492 and then selecting "Pittsburgh Water and Sewer Authority.pdf" file in the list or by writing to the PADEP at 400 Waterfront Dr., Pittsburgh, PA 15222.
-Complete reports were distributed to municipalities, water supplier, local planning agencies and PADEP regional Office, Records management Unit at 412.442.4217.
-WHAT DO THE RESULTS MEAN?
+MICROBIAL CONTAMINANTS Microbial: LT2 Allegheny River CONTAMINANT HIGHEST LEVEL ALLOWED (MCL) IDEAL GOAL (MCLG) LEVEL DETECTED RANGE OF DETECTIONS UNITS SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Cryptosporidium - - 0.190 - Oocysts/L 2017 - Naturally present in the environment CONTAMINANTS Turbidity CONTAMINANT HIGHEST LEVEL ALLOWED (MCL) IDEAL GOAL (MCLG) LEVEL DETECTED SAMPLE DATE VIOLATION Y/N SOURCE OR PURPOSE OF CONTAMINANT Turbidity TT = 1 NTU for a single measurement Ο 0.135 07.20.21 Ν Soil runoff TT = at least 95% of monthly samples ≤ 0.3 NTU 100% N/A Ν MFP TT = 1 NTU for a single measurement 0 0.080 03.05.21 Ν Soil runoff TT = at least 95% of monthly samples ≤ 0.3 NTU 100% N/A Ν Total Organic Carbon (TOC) CONTAMINANT % removal required (MCL) IDEAL GOAL (MCLG) RANGE OF % REMOVAL ACHIEVED # OF QUARTERS OUT OF COMPLIANCE VIOLATION Y/N SOURCE OF CONTAMINANT ТОС TT = 35% N/A 37%-41% 0 Ν Naturally present in the environment VIOLATIONS Monitoring Requirements Not Met for the Pittsburgh Water and Sewer Authority.
+During December 28, 2021 we failed to monitor the following contaminants and therefore cannot be sure of the quality of our drinking water at that time.
+CONTAMINANT Free chlorine REQUIRED SAMPLING FREQUENCY 210 NUMBER OF SAMPLES TAKEN 269 WHEN ALL SAMPLES SHOULD HAVE BEEN TAKEN Free Chlorine sample required with each of the 270 coliform samples collected in December 2021 WHEN SAMPLES WERE OR WILL BE TAKEN Free Chlorine was next measured at that site on 1/3/2022 and was 0.63 mg/L CONTAMINANT Total Chlorine REQUIRED SAMPLING FREQUENCY 210 NUMBER OF SAMPLES TAKEN 269 WHEN ALL SAMPLES SHOULD HAVE BEEN TAKEN Total Chlorine sample required with each of the 270 coliform samples collected in December 2021 WHEN SAMPLES WERE OR WILL BE TAKEN Total Chlorine was next measured at that site on 1/3/2022 and was 0.68 mg/L What happened?
+What was done?
+When will it be resolved?